prodriguezsosa/conText/vignettes/quickstart.md

 # Local GloVe and transformation matrix

-If (a) you have a large enough corpus to train a full GloVe embeddings model and (b) your corpus is distinctive in some way –e.g. a collection of articles from scientific journals–, then you may want to consider estimating your own set of embeddings and transformation matrix.
+If (a) you have a large enough corpus to train a reasonable full GloVe embeddings model and (b) your corpus is 'distinctive' in some way-–e.g. a collection of articles from scientific journals, or from some non-modern period of English–--then you may want to consider estimating your own set of embeddings and transformation matrix.
 The first step is to estimate GloVe embeddings on the full corpus which you will then use as your pre-trained embeddings.